mighty-gerbils/gerbil/doc/reference/std/net/request.md

 The main HTTP client interface uses a `request` structure to return results of HTTP requests.
 See API documentation for details on making requests.

-NOTE: In order to make HTTPS connections the underlying Gambit Scheme implementation Gerbil is using  must be configured with `--enable-openssl` flag.

 ## Request API

 ### Common Options for all HTTP request methods